Steve DeMeo

 Bio

-Steve DeMeo enters his 10th season — and fourth since returning for his second stint — as Head Coach of Northwest Florida State College men’s basketball for the 2025–26 season.
+Steve DeMeo enters his 11th season—and fifth since returning for his second stint—as head coach of Northwest Florida State men’s basketball for the 2026-27 season.

-DeMeo was reintroduced as head coach on April 4, 2022, after a highly successful first tenure from 2013–19.
-Before returning to Niceville, he spent time as an assistant coach at East Carolina University (2021–22) and St. John’s University (2019–21).
+DeMeo was reintroduced as the Raiders' head coach on April 4, 2022, after a tremendously successful first tenure from 2013-19.
+Prior to his return to Niceville, he spent the 2021-22 season as an assistant coach at East Carolina University after serving two seasons on the staff at St. John’s University from 2019-21.

-Across his eight seasons with the program, DeMeo has earned five FCSAA/NJCAA Region VIII Coach of the Year honors (2015, 2016, 2018, 2019, 2023) and six Panhandle Conference Coach of the Year awards (2015–19, 2023).
-He was recognized by Basketball Times as the Top Junior College Coach in the Nation (2018) and received the Red Auerbach Coach of the Year Award at the 2017 NCAA Final Four.
-In 2023, DeMeo was inducted into the FCSAA Men’s Basketball Hall of Fame for his extraordinary success at Northwest Florida State.
+Throughout his eight seasons leading the Raiders, DeMeo has earned five FCSAA/NJCAA Region VIII Coach of the Year honors (2015, 2016, 2018, 2019, 2023) and seven Panhandle Conference Coach of the Year awards (2015-19, 2023, 2026).
+He was also recognized as the nation's Top Junior College Coach by Basketball Times in 2018 and received the prestigious Red Auerbach Coach of the Year Award during the 2017 NCAA Final Four.
+In 2023, DeMeo was inducted into the FCSAA Men's Basketball Hall of Fame in recognition of his extraordinary accomplishments at Northwest Florida State.

-Prior to his head coaching success, DeMeo spent 17 years as a Division I assistant, with impactful roles at Providence, Iona, UCF, and Hofstra.
-During his time at Providence (1998–2008), he helped the Friars to five postseason appearances and was named one of Rivals.com’s Top 25 Assistant Coaches in Division I. He played a key role in recruiting Ryan Gomes, a two-time All-BIG EAST and All-American who went on to an NBA career, as well as NBA draftees MarShon Brooks, Herbert Hill, and Marcus Douthit.
+At Providence (1998-2008), he helped lead the Friars to five postseason appearances and was recognized by Rivals.com as one of the Top 25 Assistant Coaches in Division I. He played an instrumental role in recruiting and developing Ryan Gomes, a two-time All-BIG EAST selection and All-American who went on to a successful NBA career, along with future NBA players MarShon Brooks, Herbert Hill, and Marcus Douthit.

-At Iona (1995–98), DeMeo helped lead the Gaels to three postseason appearances, including the 1998 NCAA Tournament, and three straight MAAC regular-season titles.
-He later served as associate head coach at Hofstra (2010–13), helping the Pride to a 21–12 record and developing future NBA guard Charles Jenkins.
+He later served as associate head coach at Hofstra (2010-13), where he helped the Pride to a 21-12 record while mentoring future NBA guard Charles Jenkins.

-Before that, DeMeo held the head coaching job at Newberry College (2009–10) and was an assistant at UCF (2008–09), where he mentored Jermaine Taylor, the 2009 Conference USA Player of the Year.
+Between those stops, DeMeo spent the 2009-10 season as head coach at Newberry College after serving as an assistant coach at UCF in 2008-09, where he worked closely with 2009 Conference USA Player of the Year Jermaine Taylor.

-DeMeo began his coaching career in 1988, serving at Queensborough CC, LIU-Post, and later taking his first head coaching role at Bronx Community College (1990–93), where he won a conference title in his first year.
-He went on to dominate at Monroe College (1993–95) with a 53–8 record (.869), earning two NJCAA Region XV Coach of the Year awards and finishing one season as the top-ranked team in the nation.
+DeMeo began his coaching career in 1988 with assistant coaching positions at Queensborough Community College and LIU-Post before earning his first head coaching opportunity at Bronx Community College from 1990-93.
+He captured a conference championship in his first season before moving to Monroe College, where he compiled a 53-8 (.869) record from 1993-95, won two NJCAA Region XV Coach of the Year awards, and led the program to a No. 1 national ranking.

 A native of Bayside, New York, DeMeo earned his bachelor's degree in business administration from the State University of New York at Buffalo.